 There are numerous things that you can do for free in London.
-The city of the best historic monuments and art museums, ward-winning theaters, undoubtedly, London has the best sightseeing on a budget.
+The city of the best historic monuments and art museums, award-winning theaters, undoubtedly, London has the best sightseeing on a budget.

-Most of these places’ entry is for free, while a few of them charge a minimal cost.
+Most of these places’ entry is free, while a few of them charge a minimal cost.

 Note: A London Pass costs around 100 GBP ($140), as of 2021.